 Accomodations For PAP Backfire

 Classical compatibilists have tried to work within the strictures of alternative possibilities.
 Although classical compatibilists don’t affirm a strict ability to do otherwise, they have traditionally affirmed a version of the principle of alternate possibilities (PAP) couched in hypothetical or conditional terms.
 Although Jane could not have done other than x; she could have done not-x had she willed.
 Such an accommodation to PAP has been met with criticism.
 For one thing, it doesn’t meet the incompatibilist demand of radical freedom to do otherwise.
 (Again, no surprise.)
 Secondly, it is alleged by more than incompatibilists that for Jane to will contrary to how she would, such freedom to will entails regress.
 The first criticism fails for lack of evaluation of conditional analysis on its own terms.
 The second criticism fails because conditional analysis does not posit actual ability to do otherwise.
-Accordingly, the hypothetical condition of willing to do otherwise, which was merely intended to satisfy PAP on a conditional basis, was never intended to cash out as actual ability to do otherwise.
-Therefore, an incompatibilist’s objection that such hypotheticals fail to establish actual ability to do otherwise should never have been met by a compatibilist’s appeal to hypothetical ability, let alone back and forth ad infinitum.
-The objection that determinism does not comport with actual ability to do otherwise is something the compatibilist should gladly concede, not appeal.
+Accordingly, the hypothetical condition of willing to do otherwise, which was merely intended to satisfy PAP on a (simple) conditional basis, was never intended to cash out as actual ability to do otherwise.
+Therefore, an incompatibilist’s objection that such hypotheticals fail to establish actual ability to do otherwise, even if met by a compatibilist’s appeal to hypothetical ability, needn’t volley back and forth ad infinitum.
+The objection that determinism does not comport with actual ability to do otherwise is something the compatibilist should gladly concede and needn’t appeal.
 Full stop.
 Besides, (a) had Jones desired most to x, he would x, is not equivalent to (b) Jones could x.
 The point of hypothetical (a) is that choices proceed from our strongest desires at the moment of choice, making the incompatibilist’s use of (b) irrelevant.

 Dispositional Analysis, An Improvement?